These are crazy times. I’m lucky that during this time I can still do things that are in the vicinity of my comfort zone.

 - We use a Trello board to facilitate the flow of the class – making it visible to all students after each break.

-- A google slide digital workbook is shared with all participants.
+- A google Slides digital workbook is shared with all participants.
 Each “virtual team” gets one copy they all access throughout the class where they collaborate on group work.
 Work done by the teams is reviewed/debriefed once the whole class rejoins from the breakout session.

 - I initially planned to use a virtual whiteboard such as Miro / Mural / Conteneo/SAI Weave for design thinking/innovation exercises such as Participatory Budgeting, Buy a Feature, Speedboat, Business Model Canvas, as well as creating Kanban boards, Impact Maps, Story Maps, Personas.
 This time around due to the content as well as IT firewall limitations we stuck to google slides.

 There’s definitely a lot to inspect and adapt, but the feedback from this recent workshop as well as other classes my colleagues in AgileSparks have been running in the last couple of days is very encouraging.
-We can’t wait to be back in the room having face to face conversations in front of a whiteboard.
+We can’t wait to be back in the room having face-to-face conversations in front of a whiteboard.
 Meanwhile, let’s do our best with what we have!

 PPS I’ve been asked to run a webinar sharing these techniques and learnings.
-If you’re interested, please share this blog and leave us a comment … the more interest the more convinced I’ll be that this will be useful for people and worth the energy getting into!
+If you’re interested, please share this blog and leave us a comment … the more interested the more convinced I’ll be that this will be useful for people and worth the energy getting into!

 This new context we’re living in provides even more uncertainty and volatility and we will be trying to do our best to help our clients and students deal with this situation with more agility and empiricism.
 Busy times.